- Search The Registry

 From Boston, MA, her father Elijah W. Smith was a musical composer and cornet player, her mother, Anne Paul Smith, was a daughter of the Rev. Thomas Paul who was founder and pastor of the old Joy Street Church, Boston, where the American Anti-Slavery Society was organized.
 Vashon lost her mother at an early age and was raised by her maternal grandmother, Katherine Paul.
-At the age of sixteen she graduated from Miss O'Mears' Seminary, Somerville, Mass., the only colored girl in her class and valedictorian.
+At the age of sixteen, she graduated from Miss O'Mears' Seminary, Somerville, Mass., the only Black girl in her class and valedictorian.
 Her grandmother died and she went to live with her father in Pittsburgh, Pa., where she was appointed teacher in the one colored school of that city.
-At that school Prof. George B. Vashon was principal, who she married in 1857, and had seven children.
+At that school, Prof. George B. Vashon was principal, who she married in 1857, and had seven children.

-Her earlier early years gave to her character a puritanical cast, and all through her life she held close to the stable line.
+Her earlier early years gave to her character a puritanical cast, and all through her life, she held close to the stable line.
 She was a mother, deeply so, and directed the lives of her children with the personal guidance and watchful care of tender love and wise caution.
 She blended domestic excellence with an active interest in all movements for the moral and social uplift of her people.
 The home, the church, and the community were the workshops in which she created.
-The mother's club to guide young girls, the Book Lovers' club to develop literary taste, the Women's Federation to accomplish a higher womanhood and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.
+The mother's club to guide young girls, the Book Lovers' club to develop literary taste, the Women's Federation to accomplish higher womanhood and the church were the fields in which she led and molded thought and proved herself to be one of the most useful and cultured women of her day.

 Possibly the most far-reaching of Mrs. Vashon's public services was the direction of several sanitary relief bazaars that netted thousands of dollars for the care of sick and wounded soldiers of the American Civil War, and for the housing of colored refugees at Pittsburgh, in the years 1864-65--the aftermath of the war between the states.
-She was widowed October 5, 1878.
+She was widowed on October 5, 1878.

 Vashon taught in the public schools of Washington, D. C., from 1872 until 1880, being principal of the Thaddeus Stevens School.
 134 In the fall of 1882 Vashon moved with her family to St. Louis, Missouri, where she lived, Susan Vashon passed away on November 27, 1912.